 There are a number of tai chi classes offered year-round throughout all districts of Hong Kong for all levels and age-groups.

 You can check the Leisure and Cultural Services Department website which has a good search feature to find

 a good programme that might fit your needs:

 Select "Tai Chi" from the Activity Type, the period of your visit, District, etc. to get a listing of all classes available during your stay.

-Many of the classes are offered FREE of charge, some charge a small fee, some you can enroll online, some are walk-in.
+Many of the classes are offered FREE of charge, some in English and Cantonese, most though are Cantonese only, some charge a small fee, some you can enroll online, some are walk-in.

 When?
 Fridays 10:30 to 11:30 a.m. but call to confirm +852 2508 1234.

 Where?
 At Mr. Yu's Practice: Alex Yu Geomancy, Flat B and C, 14/F, Golden Hill Commercial Building, 39-41 Argyle Street,

 Mong Kok, Kowloon

 Directions: Take MTR Mong Kok Station, Exit C2, walk straight ahead across Portland Street, building